lmc2179/lmc2179.github.io/_posts/2024-07-10-alpha_spending.md

 Let me tell you a story - perhaps a familiar one.

-> **Product Manager**: Hey `$data_analyst`, I looked at your dashboard!
-We only kicked off `$AB_test_name` a few days ago, but the results look amazing!
+> **Product Manager**: Hey `{data_analyst}`, I looked at your dashboard!
+We only kicked off `{AB_test_name}` a few days ago, but the results look amazing!
 It looks like the result is already statistically significant, even though we were going to run it for another week.
 >
 >**Data Analyst**: Absolutely, it's very promising!
 >